Shiang-Tian/Shiang-Tian/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I like to hang out with friends, and I like to try different types of food.
+- :zap: In my free time, I like hanging out with friends, reading novels, and I like to try different types of food.
 When talking about the sports, I'm good at playing badminton.
+Music is my life !!!
 - :mailbox:How to reach me: ![Gmail Badge](https://img.shields.io/badge/Gmail-white?style=flat&logo=Gmail&logoColor=red)cch1231cch1231@gmail.com

 <!--